-The second biggest country in the Arabian Pensinsula, known offically as the Republic of Yemen, is renowned for its coastline atractions and historically rich sites.
+The second biggest country in the Arabian Peninsula, known officially as the Republic of Yemen, is renowned for its coastline attractions and historically rich sites.
 The starting point of the old Sabaeans (biblical Sheba) empire, Yemen was in that period a flourishing trading state.
 The country was later divided by the Ottoman and British empires in the early 20th century.
 The Zaydi Mutawakkilite Kingdom of Yemen, formed after World War I in the north of the country, and the south part, which was under British protectorate until 1967, joined to form the modern republic of Yemen in 1990.

 Yemen in a snapshot

 Yemen is a developing country.
 Ruling Yemen has proven to be a hard job for a single individual or institution, thus, the governance of the country is a collaborative one, power being shared between the president, Ali Abdullah Saleh, major general Ali Mohsen al-Ahmar, who controls the largest part of the army, and sheikh Abdullah al-Ahmar, a well-known figurehead of the Islamist Islah party.

 Political intrigues aside, Yemen offers many things for tourists looking for something to do.
 If you want to see and explore the old part of Yemen’s capital Sana’a, the UNESCO-protected old part of the city provides many tourist attractions, from colorful fabrics blowing in the wind, to the intricate maze of galleries leading through the small streets, surrounded by earthy houses.

 If you don’t like mingling with the locals, but still want to get to know the Arabian country, then the National Museum is the place for you.
 The former palace of Imam Ahmed offers a rare and unadulterated glimpse into the life of one of Yemen’s most influential man.
 The museum contains objects that once belonged to the former religious leader, giving the visitor a chance to witness his many quirks.